 The ‘Trailblazer’ projects are the largest element of the Healthy Ageing Challenge.
 They are funded to stimulate new ideas from a wide range of businesses and social enterprises to develop and deliver products, services and business models at a large scale to support people as they age.
 You can read more about the process the Trailblazers are following on the UKRI website and read about how Trailblazers will help to deliver the Healthy Ageing Challenge vision in the Challenge Director blog.

-Meet the Trailblazers
+Meet the Stage 2 Trailblazers

-Blackwood Neighbourhoods for Independent Living, led by innovative Scottish based housing and care provider, Blackwood Homes and Care, builds upon existing award winning work in developing the highly accessible Blackwood House and CleverCogs™ digital Care and support system.
+Blackwood Neighbourhoods for Independent Living, is led by innovative Scottish based housing and care provider, Blackwood Homes and Care, builds upon existing award winning work in developing the highly accessible Blackwood House and CleverCogs™ digital Care and support system.

 Our aim now is to work with citizens and partners across three demonstrator neighbourhoods where we can bring together a menu of service and products which enable people to live independently, including new homes, a design guide to improve retro fit and adaptations of existing homes as well as future home design.
 Other aspects of the neighbourhood will include accessible outdoor spaces that will help people sustain physical activity, digital connectivity and infrastructure that allows interoperability, security, and ethical data control.
 Sustainable energy and transport will reduce peoples’ carbon footprint and reduce transport costs.
 The coaching and support offer helps people maintain their health and wellbeing.